joeytepp/shopify-backend-challenge/README.md

 > This will start the server

-Once the server is running, visit `http://localhost:3000/graphiql`, where [GraphiQL IDE](https://github.com/graphql/graphiql) is mounted.
+Once the server is running, visit `http://localhost:3000/graphiql`, where [GraphQL Playground](https://github.com/prisma/graphql-playground) is mounted.